San Francisco, CA

 Statura posture sensor

-Product Design Spring 2025
+Spring 2025

-Statura: A Posture Sensor with Haptic Feedback
+Statura, a Posture Sensor with Haptic Feedback

 Statura is a compact, clip-on posture sensor with haptic feedback and a gamified companion app.
-The idea came from a simple insight we kept hearing in user interviews: people wanted to improve their posture, but existing solutions were either too obtrusive, too uncomfortable, or too easy to ignore.
-We spent the semester testing that assumption — going from prototypes taped to t-shirts to a polished alpha prototype with Bluetooth, a 48-hour battery, and an app featuring a little bear that levels up as your posture improves.
+The idea came from a simple insight we kept hearing in user interviews.
+People wanted to improve their posture, but existing solutions were either too obtrusive, too uncomfortable, or too easy to ignore.

 HardwareMITBluetoothProduct DesignGamification